original-picture/JUCE/README-fork.md

 - [ ] extract the array insertion from z-order code from `addChildComponent` and add it to a private static function template in `Component` that generically inserts into an array of any type so that the logic can be shared between `addChildComponent` and `addChildPeer`
   * do this for all complex operations that deal with component z-order (`toFront`, `toBack`, `toBehind`, etc.)
-- [ ] calling `toFront` on a child peer should call `toFront` on its parent too (and this continues recursively until a top level window is found)
+- [ ] ~~calling `toFront` on a child peer should call `toFront` on its parent too (and this continues recursively until a top level window is found)~~
+  * actually no, I think calling `toFront` on a child window should only re-order windows relative to their siblings
+  * or maybe add an optional `bool bringAncestorsToFrontToo` parameter
 - [ ] when calling `addToDesktop` on a child component `C`, maybe get the peer of the component's former parent `P` and make `C` a child peer of `P`'s peer?
   * basically maintaining the parent/child relationship, just instead of being between components, now the relationship is between peers
 - [ ] uh oh.
 I just remembered that `addToDesktop` takes in a `nativeWindowToAttachTo`.